Chat-Agency/laravel-backend-component/README.md

 ## Basic use

-Use the MainBackendComponent to construct the compoennt, passing the name of the component as a first parameter.
+Use the MainBackendComponent to construct the component, passing the name of the component as a first parameter.

 ```php
 use ChatAgency\LaravelBackendComponents\MainBackendComponent;